PostHog/posthog.com/contents/docs/deployment/deploy-heroku.md

 To avoid this, we strongly recommend upgrading to at least a "Hobby" dyno:

-1. navigate back to the **Manage App** screen.
+1. Navigate back to the **Manage App** screen.

-1. click on the *Configure Dynos* link by the **Dyno Formation** section.
+1. Click on the *Configure Dynos* link by the **Dyno Formation** section.

-1. click on the **Change Dyno Type** button.
+1. Click on the **Change Dyno Type** button.

-1. choose your desired tier!
+1. Choose your desired tier!

 ### Upgrading from before 1.0.11?

 PostHog is now using Redis with a worker to process events and other background tasks.
-If you're getting a `REDIS_URL is required` error or seeing a `Configuration Error` in the interface, you'll need to setup a redis server and run the worker process.
+If you're getting a `REDIS_URL is required` error or seeing a `Configuration Error` in the interface, you'll need to setup a Redis server and run the worker process.

 A new Heroku Redis addon should be enabled automatically with the free plan.
 We recommend to switch to at least the first paid plan (premium-0) to enable [persistence](https://devcenter.heroku.com/articles/heroku-redis#persistence) and protect yourself against data loss.
-You will also see a new dyno type `worker`, which may or may not be deployed automatically.
+You will also see a new dyno type called `worker`, which may or may not be deployed automatically.
 You will need to deploy at least one `worker` dyno for the background tasks to work.

 ### Upgrading from before 3 March 2020?

-If you last updated PostHog before 3 March 2020, AND you have a lot of events, there is one migration (0027) that might take a long time.
+If you last updated PostHog before 3 March 2020 **AND** you have a lot of events, there is one migration (0027) that might take a long time.

 To avoid this, _before_ you migrate, run `python manage.py migrate_elementgroup` to pre-migrate elements across.